Debarati Sanyal

 Books:

-Arts of the Border: Fugitive Bodies at the Edges of Europe (in progress)
+Arts of the Border: Fugitive Bodies at Europe's Edges (in progress)

 Memory and Complicity: Migrations of Holocaust Remembrance (Fordham University Press, 2015).